 Prostitution is a profession as old as time, however, it is still very much illegal in 49 of 50 states, including Indiana.
-If you’re thinking of visiting an escort, remember that the cost of being convicted of solicitation is harsh.
+So, if you’re thinking of visiting an escort or paying for an erotic massage in Indiana, remember that the cost of being convicted of solicitation is harsh.
 Soliciting escorts in Indiana is a Class A misdemeanor, punishable by up to one year in prison and a fine of $5,000.
 In addition to fines levied as part of your sentencing, you may have to pay legal fees and court costs that could run into the thousands.

 If you’ve been charged with a prostitution-related crime, it would be wise to speak with an experienced Indiana criminal defense attorney today.
 The founding partners at Keffer Hirschauer LLP are both former prosecutors with extensive experience prosecuting solicitation crimes.
 They understand the strategies the prosecutors’ office will use against you and the most effective defenses for ensuring an optimal outcome on your behalf.

 In Indiana criminal law, there are three different charges that address sexual transactions: prostitution, promoting prostitution, and making an unlawful proposition.
 The charge of prostitution would apply to the Indiana escort themselves while the promotion of prostitution would apply to the procurer (more commonly known as a pimp or madam).
 Making an unlawful proposition (or what’s more commonly known as solicitation) applies to the person (commonly known as johns) who purchased or agreed to purchase the services of escorts in Indiana.